enter-haken/mongoscripts/readme.md

 db.LogEntry.find(getDateRange(new Date(2016,1,18,9,30,30), 30, 'TimeStamp'))

 ```
-This Query searches documents +/- 30 seconds around the given date for the *TimeStamp* field.
+This query searches documents +/- 30 seconds around the given date for the *TimeStamp* field.

 ### Further reading